 - Guidelines for Educational childcare services in the context of COVID-19 pandemic: https://www.quebec.ca/en/family-and-support-for-individuals/services-de-garde-educatifs-a-lenfance-dans-le-contexte-de-la-covid-19/

 - Guidelines specific to education (COVID-19): https://www.quebec.ca/en/education/guidelines-education-covid#c110274

 Airborne transmission of COVID-19

 - Science, August 2021.
 Airborne transmission of respiratory viruses: https://www.science.org/doi/10.1126/science.abd9149

 - British Medical Journal, August 2020.
-Two metres or one: what is the evidence for physical distancing in COVID-19?: Two metres or one: what is the evidence for physical distancing in COVID-19? (bmj.com)
+Two meters or one: what is the evidence for physical distancing in COVID-19?
+Two meters or one: what is the evidence for physical distancing in COVID-19? (bmj.com)

 - British Medical Journal, December 2021.
-Visualising SARS-CoV-2 transmission routes and mitigations.
+Visualizing SARS-CoV-2 transmission routes and mitigations.
 The diagram shows the different pathways that can be taken by the virus that causes COVID-19 when it transfers between two people.
-The darker the colour, the higher the estimated risk: https://www.bmj.com/content/375/bmj-2021-065312
+The darker the color, the higher the estimated risk: https://www.bmj.com/content/375/bmj-2021-065312

 - Indoor Air, June 2021.
 Quantifying the effectiveness of desk dividers in reducing droplet and airborne virus transmission. https://onlinelibrary.wiley.com/doi/full/10.1111/ina.12950